mattray/spiceweasel/README.md

 This will generate the knife commands to build the described infrastructure.
 Infrastructure manifest files must end in either `.json` or `.yml`.

 # OPTIONS #

+## --bulkdelete ##

+When using the delete or rebuild commands, whether or not to attempt to delete all nodes managed by a provider.
+The assumption is that if Spiceweasel manages all the nodes, it is safe to delete them all.

 ## -c/--knifeconfig ##